 While there is a decided lack of rumble in School Rumble, there is enough tangled love triangles for an entire semester of geometry.

 Step into the shadows of the deadliest dwelling on earth.
 You've arrived at Castlevania, and you're here on business: To destroy forever the Curse of the Evil Count.
 Unfortunately, everybody's home this evening.
 Bats, ghosts, every kind of creature you can imagine.
 You'll find 'em all over the place, if they don't find you first.
 Because you've got to get through six monstrous floors before you even meet up with the Master of the House.
 Your Magic Whip will help, and you'll probably find a weapons or two along the way.
 But once you make it to the tower, you can count on a Duel to the Death.
 The Count has waited 100 years for a rematch.

-A neo-noir adventure to the Land of the Dead.
 Something's rotten in the land of the dead, and you're being played for a sucker.
 Meet Manny Calavera, travel agent at the Department of Death.
 He sells luxury packages to souls on their four-year journey to eternal rest.
 But there's trouble in paradise.
 Help Manny untangle himself from a conspiracy that threatens his very salvation.